ManojMathan/Simplified-ERP-System/README.md

 3. Navigate to the project directory - "cd Simplified ERP System".

-4. npm install react-router-dom

-6. npm start

-This will start the development server, and you can view your application in the browser at http://localhost:3000.
+4. Install the react router dom using - "npm install react-router-dom"

+6. Finally - "npm start", This will start the React app on Local Server

 Open your web browser and navigate to `http://localhost:3000` to access the application.